vivshaw/zettel/pages/network model.md

+---
-tags:: db
+tags: db
-aliases:: CODASYAL model
+aliases: CODASYAL model
+---

 - a generalization of the older [[heirarchical model]]
 - stores data in records that can each have any number of parents and children. they reference them via pointers